DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-release.md

 5. GitHub-hosted x86-64 builds the x86 Vulkan runner; the same artifact is qualified with NVIDIA and AMD ICDs.
 Intel uses the same artifact but remains provisional until it completes the hardware matrix.
-6. An ephemeral A733 self-hosted runner builds and tests the AWNN/VIPLite runtime because the vendor toolchain and NPU are board-specific.
+6. GitHub-hosted ARM64 fetches the pinned public A733 SDK inputs, builds the AWNN/VIPLite daemon in a manylinux 2.28 container, and performs static, dependency, packaging, and CPU-fallback protocol checks.
 7. Download the workflow artifacts independently, verify their SHA-256 values, then execute the production pipe protocol on the matching hardware.
 8. Assemble all nine Wheels and their checksum manifest into one immutable